Brian Graham (footballer): Ross County (first spell)

 In April 2015, Dundee United announced Graham would be released when his contract expires at the end of the season.
 It was announced by Ross County in May 2015 that Graham would be joining the club on a two-year contract.
 He scored 11 goals in his first season at the club and started the 2016 Scottish League Cup Final victory over Hibernian, which gave County their first ever piece of silverware.

 Graham began the 2016–17 season in fine form, scoring in all four of Ross County's group stage matches in the reformatted League Cup.
 He scored the winner in a 1–0 win against Montrose, followed by a 75th-minute penalty against his former club, Raith Rovers to rescue a 1–1 draw the following week.
 He also netted in a 3–2 to Alloa, and despite scoring a hat-trick as County thrashed Cove Rangers 7–0 on 30 July, it proved to be not enough as the club finished third in their group and thus failed to qualify for the knockout round.
 A 3–1 defeat to Dundee on the opening day of the Scottish Premiership season proved to be Graham's last match for Ross County as he was released by the club on 19 August 2016, despite having a year left on his contract.

 Hibernian

-He signed for Hibernian the next day on a free transfer, although County later received a fee as Hibs gained promotion to the Premiership.
+He signed for Hibernian on 20 August 2016 on a free transfer, although Ross County later received a fee as Hibs gained promotion to the Premiership.